clo4/datapacks/README.md

 use GitHub Actions to build the project in CI and publishes an artifact from that.

+There's a shortcut for copying to a testing world too.
+Create a `.env` file in the root of the repository, and export a variable named `DATAPACK_DIR` (a path to a world's 'datapacks' directory).
+Then, you can either run the script using `nix run .#`, or as `build-and-copy` in the dev shell.
+If you're using direnv and have approved the .envrc, this script will already be available to you in your environment.
+This script optionally takes the names of the data packs to build.
+See the `--help` output for more information.

 ### Philosophy

 I value composability over functionality, preferring to have less built in to